-Henderson-Lloyd Prize - awarded to the student who has obtained the highest marks in the moderatorship examination in Nanoscience, Physics and Chemistry of Advanced Materials.
+Henderson-Lloyd Prize - awarded to the student who has obtained the highest marks in the moderatorship examination in Nanoscience.

-McGilp Prize - awarded to the student who completes what is judged to be the best Senior Sophister project undertaken in the School of Physics in the year.
+McGilp Prize - awarded to the student who has obtained the highest mark for the Senior Sophister project work in the Physics, or Physics and Astrophysics, moderatorship.